Last Updated on February 8, 2023

 HOW TO MAKE ELDERFLOWER TEA

 Making elderflower tea couldn’t be simpler.
 It involves just elder blossoms and water, and sweetener if preferred.
-I recommend trying elderflower tea unsweetened to see if you like it.
+I recommend trying elder blossom tea unsweetened to see if you like it.
 Its delicate flavor is delightful on its own, and most of us consume too much sugar anyhow.

 If using fresh elderberry blossoms, the flowers from one average-size umbel should be about enough for a couple cups of tea.
 If using dried elderflowers, we use 2-3 teaspoons per cup of water.